ABCD-ReproNim/exercises/week_8/week_8_quiz.md

 ## ReproNim questions

-For students who have active DUCs, We recommend you use the online version of the [ABCD-ReproNim Jupyterhub](https://docs.google.com/document/d/1kXvK2c_N9TkIAYn21WfzlCPtJvxhjW13Ftf0DwnAnlg/edit#heading=h.yb1hc7y3vc15), in which DataLad is already installed.
-You can also use a local version of the ABCD-ReproNim JupyterHub container.
-Instructions on how to set up a local instance of our JupyterHub can be found [here](https://neurostars.org/t/using-abcd-repronim-jupyterhub-container-locally-via-docker/17439).
+For students who have active DUCs, We recommend you use the online version of the [ABCD-ReproNim Jupyterhub](https://abcd.repronim.org/) (read more on how to use the JupyterHub [here](https://docs.google.com/document/d/1kXvK2c_N9TkIAYn21WfzlCPtJvxhjW13Ftf0DwnAnlg/edit#heading=h.yb1hc7y3vc15) and request access [here](https://docs.google.com/forms/d/e/1FAIpQLSefrxRzdjFak_BoxTL5bE-TnsJdg9KbGvFdOwuW7zliZ96z7g/viewform?usp=sf_link)), in which [DataLad](https://www.datalad.org/) is already installed.
+You can also use a [local version of the ABCD-ReproNim JupyterHub container](https://neurostars.org/t/using-abcd-repronim-jupyterhub-container-locally-via-docker/17439).
 Alternatively, you can work with a local, non-JupyterHub instance of DataLad by following the installation instructions [here](https://handbook.datalad.org/en/latest/intro/installation.html).

 The following questions focus on using DataLad.
 A summary of the DataLad commands presented in the [Week 8 ReproNim lecture](https://youtu.be/udLVUyZQanw) can be found [here](http://handbook.datalad.org/en/latest/code_from_chapters/ABCD.html#abcd).